 If you’ve ever reheated lasagna in the microwave, you know that it doesn’t heat through completely.
 The dense, cheesy layers make it very difficult to heat the lasagna thoroughly.
 And if you leave it in the microwave for very long just to get the middle hot, the top and even the pasta can dry out.

 To prevent this from happening, you cut a small hole in the center and place it at the side so that it also heats up with the rest of the dish.
 Doing so will make sure the heat passes through all the layers so that you have evenly reheated lasagna.
+Remember to use plastic wrap if necessary to cover a large dish.

 Can you reheat lasagna multiple times?